 Ferritin is an intracellular protein present in most tissues which plays an important role in the storage of intracellular iron, however being a subject of extensive research recently, various other roles have also been ascribed to it.
-A ferritin test helps measure levels of iron your body could store.

 How Does Ferritin Help?